Natural calming aid for dogs

 Inositol has calming effects as it is involved in the production and action of neurotransmitters (chemicals that transmit messages between nerve cells).

-The benefits of inositol
+The benefits of inositol for dogs

 - Involved in the process that transmits messages between nerve cells